Welcome to my new web page

 Thus in the spring of 2003 we began

-far my wife and I have, in the past seven years have spent 93 days in
+far my wife and I have, in the past 14 years, have spent 192 days in Europe

 For each "CATHEDRAL QUEST" trip we spent many months